 - minimising inflammation in your body – one of the key causes for disease

-- creating the conditions for a diverse microbiota in your gut allowing your super biocomputer to operate in the way they were designed to
+- creating the conditions for good gut health so you can operate in the way they were designed to

 Be wise, be healthy and be well!